Table of Contents Search for printer HOME

 To be sure, it did not take a global climate change to transform any particular forest.
 Strictly local events could do that.
 There was no way to correlate climate changes in different parts of the world down to the exact century, since carbon-14 measurements still had a wide range of error and other dating techniques were worse.
 This limitation of the data did not worry most experts, for they felt it was sheer speculation to propose any physical mechanism that could change the entire world's climate in less than a thousand years or so.

 Yet confirmation of changes at that rate, at least, was coming from a variety of other work.
-An example was George Kukla's study of snail shells and pollen in layers of loess (wind-blown dust) in Czechoslovakia — another study that was designed to investigate gradual shifts, but in which a close look at the data revealed unexpectedly abrupt transitions.(29) The emerging picture of severe instability was reinforced by studies of cores drilled from the Greenland and Antarctic ice caps, and by deep-sea cores that covered much longer times.
+An example was George Kukla's study of snail shells and pollen in layers of loess (wind-blown dust) in Czechoslovakia — another study that was designed to investigate gradual shifts, but in which a close look at the data revealed unexpectedly abrupt transitions.(29) The emerging picture of severe instability was reinforced by studies of cores drilled from the Greenland and Antarctic ice caps, and by deep-sea cores that covered much longer timescales.
 Evidently the hundred-thousand-year glacial cycles did follow a sawtooth pattern: each cycle showed a slow descent into a long-lasting cold state that ended with a mysteriously abrupt rise of temperature.
 As Emiliani put it in 1974, "We used to think intervals as warm as the present lasted 100,000 years or so.
 Instead, they appear to be short, infrequent episodes."(30) Another respected climatologist explained that the old view of "a grand, rhythmic cycle" must be replaced by a "much more rapid and irregular succession," in which the Earth "can swing between glacial and interglacial conditions in a surprisingly short span of millennia (some would say centuries)."(31)

 <=Climate cycles